ungarst/Matchismo/README.md

 # Matchismo

-Here's where I do the home work from Stanford's CS193p course on iTunes U
+Here's where I do the homework from Stanford's CS193p course on iTunes U